System Modules

 Carto-Art

-A full-stack cartographic design platform that transforms geographic data into gallery-quality map art, with integrated e-commerce, 3D terrain visualization, and social features.
+A full-stack cartographic design platform that transforms geographic data into gallery-quality map art, with 3D terrain visualization, subscription-based premium features, and a developer API.

 Overview

 Carto-Art began as a frontend-only prototype inspired by a street vendor selling simple map prints.
-The realization that a more powerful, customizable tool could bridge the gap between technical GIS data and aesthetic interior decor led to its creation.
-Since then, it has evolved into a complete platform: users can design maps with true 3D terrain, order physical prints shipped directly to their door, and share their creations with a community of cartography enthusiasts.
+Since then, it has evolved into a complete SaaS platform: users can design maps with true 3D terrain, export at print resolutions, animate their creations, and share them with a community of cartography enthusiasts.

 Technical Architecture

-The backend runs on Supabase, providing PostgreSQL with Row Level Security, authentication (Google and GitHub providers), and file storage.
-The e-commerce pipeline integrates Stripe for payments, Printful for print-on-demand fulfillment, and Resend for transactional emails.
+The backend runs on Supabase, providing PostgreSQL with Row Level Security, authentication (Google and GitHub providers), real-time subscriptions, and file storage.
+Stripe handles subscription billing for Carto Plus, and Resend powers transactional emails.

 3D Volumetric Terrain

-The original hillshading system has been upgraded to true 3D terrain visualization using Deck.gl's TerrainLayer.
+The original hillshading system was upgraded to true 3D terrain visualization using Deck.gl's TerrainLayer.

 Elevation Data: The system fetches AWS Terrarium tiles, where each pixel's RGB values encode elevation with 0.1-meter precision.
 Users can adjust vertical exaggeration (0-5x) to emphasize topography, control sun positioning for dynamic lighting effects, and select mesh quality presets ranging from "Fast" to "Ultra."

-Performance Management: Rendering dense 3D meshes in the browser demands careful optimization.
-The meshMaxError parameter controls triangle density, with quality presets letting users balance visual detail against framerate.
+Performance Management: The meshMaxError parameter controls triangle density, with quality presets letting users balance visual detail against framerate.
 A zoom offset cap prevents tile request explosions at high zoom levels, and the default "Balanced" preset avoids the memory issues that can crash mobile browsers at "Ultra" settings.

 High-Resolution Export Engine

 Unlike many web map tools limited to screen-resolution screenshots, Carto-Art renders at true print quality—up to 24×36 inches at 300 DPI (7200×10800 pixels).
-This capability required solving a fundamental architectural challenge: the export resolution far exceeds what can be displayed on screen, and the 3D terrain system that works beautifully for interactive viewing cannot scale to 8K+ resolutions.
+This required solving a fundamental challenge: the export resolution far exceeds what can be displayed on screen, and the 3D terrain system cannot scale to 8K+ resolutions.

 Dual Render Paths: The solution is a strict separation between live preview and static export.
 For high-resolution PNG exports, the system spawns a headless map instance off-screen, sized to the target physical dimensions.
-Critically, 3D terrain is disabled for these exports—allocating a WebGL context at 8K resolution with a dense terrain mesh exceeds the texture size and memory limits of consumer GPUs, causing "Context Lost" errors.
-The static export uses a top-down flat style optimized for large-format print.
+3D terrain is disabled for these exports, using a top-down flat style optimized for large-format output instead.

 Social Features & Community